Asset Search Services - Nationwide Asset Investigation Company

 We use U.S. Asset Records for pre-litigation assessment on every significant case.
 Their asset searches help us advise clients on the viability of pursuing claims and have dramatically improved our collection success rates.

-As a collection agency, accurate asset information is critical to our operations.
+As a collection agency, accurate asset information is critical.
 U.S. Asset Records consistently delivers comprehensive reports that help us prioritize accounts and develop effective recovery strategies.

 The UCC lien search services are outstanding.
 We rely on them for commercial lending due diligence and have never been disappointed.
-Their reports are thorough and delivered faster than any competitor.
+Their reports are delivered faster than any competitor.

 In divorce cases, finding hidden assets can make or break equitable distribution.
 U.S. Asset Records has helped my clients uncover property, vehicles, and business interests that spouses attempted to conceal.